TazkiyaTech/android-test-utils/README.md

 This library contains a mixture of small helper classes useful for testing Android projects.

-## Database
+## SQLite

-* [QueryPlanExplainer](library/src/main/java/com/tazkiyatech/utils/database/QueryPlanExplainer.java) – Provides helper methods for explaining the strategy or plan that SQLite will use to implement a specific SQL query.
+* [QueryPlanExplainer](library/src/main/java/com/tazkiyatech/utils/sqlite/QueryPlanExplainer.java) – Provides helper methods for explaining the strategy or plan that SQLite will use to implement a specific SQL query.

 ## Setup